10 Reasons You Feel Cold All the Time

 You have poor circulation

 If your hands and feet are always like ice but the rest of your body feels comfortable, then a circulation problem that keeps blood from flowing to your extremities might be to blame.
-Cardiovascular disease can be one cause; it's a sign that your heart is not pumping blood effectively, or a blockage of the arteries prevents blood from getting to your fingers and toes, explains Margarita Rohr, MD, internist at NYU Langone Medical Center in New York City.
+Cardiovascular disease can be one cause; it's a sign that your heart is not pumping blood effectively, or a blockage of the arteries prevents blood from getting to your fingers and toes, Margarita Rohr, MD, internist at NYU Langone Medical Center in New York City, tells Health.
 Smoking can also bring on circulation issues, since lighting up constricts blood vessels, says Dr. Phillips.

 Another possibility is a condition called Raynaud's disease, which prompts blood vessels in your hands and feet to temporarily narrow when your body senses cold, says Rohr.
 Reynaud's disease can be treated with meds, but you need to check in with your doctor for a diagnosis first.